afforeroc/express-cf/README.md

 npm start
 ```

-* Stop the app with this combination keys
+* Stop the app with this combination keys.
 ```
 (Ctrl + C)
 ```